Rabbit

 PASTEURELLA MULTOCIDA (Snuffles)

-With regrets, these two symptoms together are diagnostic for Pasteurellosis, and occasionally for Bordetellosis (see below).
-Pasteurellosis is frequently incurable, very contagious respiratory disease.
+With regrets, these two symptoms together tend to be diagnostic for Pasteurellosis, and occasionally for Bordetellosis (see below).
+Pasteurellosis is frequently incurable, and a very contagious respiratory disease.
 Snuffles is the common term, which describes the sounds made by rabbits that have mucus-filled nasal airways.
 The term Pasteurellosis is a reference to the causative bacteria: Pasteurella multocida.

 Pasteurellosis can quickly degenerate into pneumonia and death.
 It is also the guilty agent in a variety of other serious infections in other parts of a rabbit's body other than its respiratory system.